tonioteran/jekyll-website/tipstricks/tipstricks.md

 ### Convert Video Into GIF
 Credit: [LordNeckbeard](https://superuser.com/questions/556029/how-do-i-convert-a-video-to-gif-using-ffmpeg-with-reasonable-quality)

 Created a wrapper for using `ffmpeg` to create frames from a video, and then using `convert` to transform them into a GIF.
 The script is `vid2gif.sh`.

 ```bash
 ./vid2gif.sh TS99_15_T7-BothStatGM_OVHD.ts 480 0.5 0.2 5%
 ```

+The following parameters are used:

+- 1: path to video file
+- 2: height of gif
+- 3: fps
+- 4: delay between frames
+- 5: amount of fuzz

 ### PDF Compression (macOS & Linux)